FrenchBazou/satNOGS-DB/README.md

 # satNOGS-DB
-Read and save satNOGS data
+Read and save satNOGS data.
-#
+To run the project from the command line, go to the dist folder and type the following:

-# this file just reads and writes satNOGS data : modes, transmitters and satellites.
+java -jar "satNOGS-DB.jar"